awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

        + Follow the steps in [Creating a Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the Amazon VPC User Guide using the existing VPC that you will use in Launch Wizard\.
        + When you create a VPC, it includes a main route table by default\.
 On the **Route Tables** page in the Amazon VPC console, you can view the main route table for a VPC by looking for **Yes** in the **Main** column\.
 The main route table controls the routing for all subnets that are not explicitly associated with any other route table\.
 If the main route table for your VPC has an outbound route to an internet gateway, then any subnet created using the previous step, by default, becomes a public subnet\.
 To ensure the subnets are private, you may need to create separate route tables for your private subnets\.
 These route tables must not contain any routes to an internet gateway\.
 Alternatively, you can create a custom route table for your public subnet and remove the internet gateway entry from the main route table\.
    + **Verify Connectivity**\.
 Select the check box to verify that your private subnets have outbound internet connectivity\.
    + **Security groups**\.
 You can choose already existing security groups or Launch Wizard can create security groups that will be assigned to the EC2 instances that Launch Wizard deploys\.
-If you choose already existing security groups, you must ensure that all of the necessary ports required to access the SAP and HANA databases are open\.
+If you choose already existing security groups, you must ensure that all of the necessary ports required to access the SAP and SAP HANA databases are open\.
 If you choose to allow Launch Wizard to create the security groups, the security groups are created to enable the components of the cluster to communicate\.
 Systems that are deployed with the same configuration settings can also communicate\.

      If you choose an existing security group, Launch Wizard displays the security groups that will be assigned to the EC2 instances that Launch Wizard deploys\.
 This enables the components to communicate and systems that are deployed with the same configuration settings to communicate\.
    + **Connectivity to external systems or users**\.
 If you allowed Launch Wizard to create the security groups, then choose the **Connection type** and **Value** of the IP address or security groups required to access the SAP systems\.
 These values can be a network segment from which the end users access the SAP systems, or downstream/upstream systems assigned a different security group in AWS or on premises\.
+   + **Proxy setting**\.
+During the launch process, the deployed Amazon EC2 instances require outbound internet access in order to:
+     + Access the operating system \(SUSE/RHEL\) repositories\.
+     + Access AWS services, such as Amazon S3, CloudWatch and Systems Manager\.

+     An [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) is typically configured for outbound internet access\.
+If you want to route internet traffic through a proxy server, enter the proxy server details\.
+When proxy server information is provided, Launch Wizard will make the necessary environment changes to the EC2 instances during launch so that outbound internet traffic is routed through the proxy server\.
+     + **PROXY**\.
+Enter the proxy server name and port, for example `http://10.0.0.140:3128` or `https://10.0.0.140.3128`\.
+     + **NO\_PROXY**\.
+When a proxy server is used for outbound communication, the `NO_PROXY` environment variable is used to route traffic without using the proxy for the following types of traffic:
+       + local communication
+       + traffic to other instances within the VPC
+       + traffic to other AWS services for which VPC endpoints are created

+       Enter a list of comma\-separated values to denote hostnames, domain names, or a combination of both\.

+     We recommend that you add all AWS service endpoints \(if defined\) to the `NO_PROXY` environment variable so that a private connection between the VPC and the service endpoint can be established in the AWS VPN\.
+For more information on AWS service endpoints, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.

+     `NO_PROXY` is an optional parameter\.
+If no value is entered, the following default URLs are added to the environment\.
+Values entered for `NO_PROXY` at a later time are added to this list\.

+     ```
+     NO_PROXY="localhost,127.0.0.1,169.254.169.254,.internal,{VPC_CIDR_RANGE}"
+     ```

+**Default `NO_PROXY` URL details**
+     + **localhost**—loopback hostname
+     + **127\.0\.0\.1**—loopback adapter IP
+     + **169\.254\.169\.254**—EC2 metadata link\-local address
+     + **\.internal**—default DNS for the VPC
+     + **\{VPC\_CIDR\_RANGE\}**—CIDR block of the VPC, for example, 10\.0\.0/24
    + **Time zone**\.
 Choose the time zone settings to configure the timezone on the instances from the dropdown list\.
    + **EBS encryption**\.
 From the dropdown list, choose whether or not to enable EBS encryption for all of the EBS volumes that are created for the SAP systems\.
 For more information, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html)\.
+   + **Domain name \(DNS\) settings \(Optional\)**\.
+Select **Domain Name** or **Route 53** from the **DNS type** dropdown list\.
+     + If you select **Domain Name**, you have the option to enter a domain name to maintain a Fully Qualified Domain Name \(FQDN\) in the `/etc/hosts` file for each instance that is launched and configured by Launch Wizard\.
+     + If you select **Route 53**, select a Route 53 hosted zone from the dropdown list\.
+Launch Wizard will create a DNS entry for each EC2 instance launched\.
+**Note**
+Before you use a Route 53 hosted zone, verify that the hosted zone is [integrated with the VPC](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html), and that the [VPC DHCP options](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) are correctly set up\.
    + **SAP landscape settings**\.
 Enter the system settings for your SAP landscape\.
      + **SAP System Admin User ID**\.
 Enter the user ID for the SAP system administrator\.
      + **SAP System Admin Group ID**\.
 Enter the group ID for SAPSYS\.
 We recommend that you replicate this number across all of your SAP systems because SAPSYS GID must be the same between systems that are part of the transport domain\.